ICE9-Robotics/ROS-for-Steam-Deck-OLED/README.md

 ## Foxglove Studio
 [Foxglove Studio](https://app.foxglove.dev) is a visulisation tool that can be used instead of RVIZ and with the added benefit of not requiring any ROS installation or envrionment.
 Unless you plan to use the software in a large team with a lot of teamwise co-operation, it is free-of-charge.

-The latest Foxglove package, at the time of writing, is outdated.
-To install the latest version (2.0.1):
+The latest Foxglove package from Arch linux repository, at the time of writing, was outdated.
+To install the latest version (2.0.1) at the time, we have to pull it from the official website:
 ```sh
 mkdir foxglove-studio-bin
 cd foxglove-studio-bin
 wget https://raw.githubusercontent.com/ICE9-Robotics/ROS-for-Steam-Deck-OLED/main/files/pkgbuild_foxglove -O PKGBUILD
 makepkg -si
 ```

+You can download a newer version, if it is available, by updating the `pkgver` parameter in the [pkgbuild_foxglove](files/pkgbuild_foxglove) file and rename it to `PKGBUILD`, followed by running the `makepkg -si` command.

 ----
 <sup>Table of contents generated with <a href='http://ecotrust-canada.github.io/markdown-toc/'>markdown-toc</a></sup>